splintor/yeruham-phone-book-web-site/README.md

 The actual Wix code is stored on the site and [duplicated here](./wix-site-code) to make it open and to track changes.

 ### Things left to be done:
-1. TODO: make API requests use rewrites() in next.config.js (like search-suggestions)
 1. TODO: Try replacing draftjs with [quill](https://github.com/zenoamaro/react-quill).
 1. TODO: Try to find a workaround for detecting the last word in a line in Android (https://github.com/facebook/draft-js/issues/2676)
 1. TODO: Add <help> link to login page